AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // src/index.ts:8:12 - (tsdoc-characters-after-block-tag) The token "@azure" looks like a TSDoc tag but contains an invalid character "/"; if it is not a tag, use a backslash to escape the "@"
 // src/index.ts:8:4 - (tsdoc-undefined-tag) The TSDoc tag "@module" is not defined in this configuration
 // src/request/AuthenticationHeaderParser.ts:74:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/request/BaseAuthRequest.ts:55:5 - (ae-forgotten-export) The symbol "BrokerParameters" needs to be exported by the entry point index.d.ts
 // src/request/ScopeSet.ts:72:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
 // src/request/ScopeSet.ts:73:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
 // src/response/ResponseHandler.ts:430:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen